Nippon Sharyo P865: Nippon Sharyo P2020

-The P2020 was the newer version of the P865, which had automated control panels for Green Line service since the Green Line was originally intended to be fully automated.
-A total of 15 vehicles with that model designation were delivered to Metro in 1994.
+The P2020 was the newer version of the P865, which had automated control panels for Green Line service since the C Line was initially intended to be fully automated.
+15 vehicles with that model designation were delivered to Metro in 1994.
 The railcars, numbered 154–168, entered revenue service on the Green Line the following year.
 In the early 2000s, the railcars were transferred to the Blue Line fleet when the Green Line received newer Siemens P2000 LRVs.
-As of April 2021, the P2020s were retired due to exceeding the maximum storage capacity after the final batch of the P3010 were delivered.
-All 15 railcars were retired throughout early 2021.
-The last railcars were removed from service on April 23, 2021.

 Overhaul

 In late 2013, Metro awarded a 60-month fixed price contract to ORX to overhaul the powered axle assemblies for the then twenty-three year old railcars.

 Retirement and preservation

 The P865s were completely retired in September 2018 after 28 years of service, and were replaced by Kinki Sharyo P3010s.
-While most of the P865s were dismantled for parts and subsequently scrapped, Cars 100 and 144 were retained.
-Car 100, christened Long Beach and painted in the original LACTC livery, is being preserved for its namesake city.
+While most of the P865s were dismantled for parts and subsequently scrapped, Cars 100, 108 and 144 were retained.
+Car 100, christened Long Beach and painted in the original Los Angeles County Transportation Commission (LACTC) livery, is being preserved for its namesake city, and will be placed on static display in Downtown Long Beach.
 Car 144, christened South Gate, was donated to the Southern California Railway Museum in Perris, California.
-Both cars are currently preserved in operating condition.
-Car 100 will be placed on static display in Downtown Long Beach.
+Car 108 was modified for chemical defence training and delivered to Fort Leonard Wood in Missouri.

-The P2020s were towed to Division 16 in Westchester throughout early 2021 via the C and K lines.
+The P2020s were retired in 2021, as Metro did not have enough rail yard capacity to store the trains after the final batch of the Kinki Sharyo P3010 trains were delivered.
+All 15 railcars were retired throughout early 2021, with the last were removed from service on April 23, 2021.
+In early 2021, the P2020s were towed to Division 16 in Westchester via the C and K lines.
 On March 5, P865 Car 100 assisted in the towing operation.
-Most of the P2020 fleet was later removed and scrapped.
-P2020 Car 164 will be preserved at the Western Railway Museum in Northern California.
+Most of the P2020 fleet was later removed and scrapped, but Car 164 is preserved at the Western Railway Museum in Suisun City, California.

+As of 2025, Car 100 has yet to be placed on static display in Downtown Long Beach.